-The Applicant states that the Comprehensive Plan Amendment would only affect parcels located outside of adjacent city limits and urban growth boundaries.
+The applicant states that the Comprehensive Plan Amendment would only affect parcels located outside of adjacent city limits and urban growth boundaries.
 The subject property is therefore not subject to Goal 10.

-The Hearings Officer finds that the application would be in compliance with Goal 10.
+Staff concurs and finds that the application would be in compliance with Goal 10.